 March, 2021

 Looking for your first property is an exciting rite of passage for students that can be a lot of fun, but it can seem daunting if you aren't sure what you need from your second year university accommodation.
-In this guide we explain the ins and outs of the whole process of finding a student property in Plymouth.
+In this guide, we explain the ins and outs of the whole process of finding a student property in Plymouth, including important questions to ask when viewing student houses to ensure you find the best fit for your needs.

 We start to get enquiries from students looking to book houses from as early as the middle of October for the following September.
 We start viewings at the end of October and the busiest time is November, December and January.
 As you would expect, the best houses in Plymouth's top locations get snapped up very quickly.
 Don't worry if you're not ready to start looking that early.
 You can still secure a house later in the year.
 You'll just have a bit less choice.
 Smaller groups, or individuals wanting to join a bigger house?
 We always have a few properties that we fill this way.
 It's a great way to meet new people.